The Hair and Skin Trading Company

 They released their fourth album on 1 September 2019, I Don't Know Where You Get Those Funny Ideas From on Escape Velocity / Bandcamp, having released a new track "Nihil" on 12 October 2018 on the Music 2 Heal The Earth compilation album (Farmadelica Sound).

+Related acts

-Wills now records and performs as Pumajaw.
-Mackay formed a band with his then wife Kim Hannibal called Juicy Eureka and released an album for Lissy's Records titled Making Things Up and Then Forgetting Them.
+As of 2022, Wills records and performs as Pumajaw.

+Mackay formed a band with his then-wife Kim Hannibal called Juicy Eureka and released an album for Lissy's Records titled Making Things Up and Then Forgetting Them.

 Mackay and Webb played several gigs around London with Tony Irving in a free noise / jazz band called Unity Gain, releasing a lathe cut LP in January 2014 titled Sounds from the Room.
 Webb continues to make music under the name Micro / Nigel Webb and Digital Signal Recordings with a number of new projects in progress.